God Will Never Give Up On You

 This is not like mere human forgetfulness or some form of dementia.
 When God speaks of forgetting, He means He doesn’t think about our sin again after we have confessed and sought repentance.

 God’s nature is so merciful and so loving toward you that He views each new day as a beautiful opportunity to show you compassion and grace again.
+God will never give up on you because His compassions never fail.

 You Are Not Forsaken

 If God’s mercies are new each day, why do you still feel like such a failure?
 If God has so much compassion, how come you still cringe when you look in the mirror?
-If you are God’s child, why is it so hard to believe that He loves you?
+If you are God’s child, why is it so hard to believe that God loves you?

 There’s an accuser out there—Satan.
 He lives to condemn, shame, and terrify you.
 He can’t change the wonderful identity that God gave you when you accepted Christ as your Savior.
 He can never, ever alter the fact that you are a child of God.
 Oh, but he longs to keep you from living out this identity.